liatrio/autogov-workflows/docs/slsa-workflow-inputs.md

 Part of the [autogov-workflows](../README.md) docs.

 We use the [actions/attest](https://github.com/actions/attest) GitHub Action to generate build provenance attestations for workflow artifacts.
 This action binds a named artifact along with its digest to a SLSA build provenance predicate using the in-toto format.
 The action does not [document or save workflow inputs](https://github.com/actions/attest-build-provenance/issues/55), but as the issue points out, SLSA's Build L3 can be summarized as isolation between the builder and signer environments though SLSA's Provenance Spec does touch on `externalParameters`.
-While it may be somewhat ambiguous if they are necessary for [Level 2](https://slsa.dev/spec/v1.0/levels#build-l2-hosted-build-platform) or for [Level 3](https://slsa.dev/spec/v1.0/levels#build-l3-hardened-builds), [Level 1](https://slsa.dev/spec/v1.0/levels#build-l1) is not ambigous and specifically states the following:
+While it may be somewhat ambiguous if they are necessary for [Level 2](https://slsa.dev/spec/v1.0/levels#build-l2-hosted-build-platform) or for [Level 3](https://slsa.dev/spec/v1.0/levels#build-l3-hardened-builds), [Level 1](https://slsa.dev/spec/v1.0/levels#build-l1) is not ambiguous and specifically states the following:

 [The SLSA Provenance Model](https://slsa.dev/spec/v1.0/provenance#model)
 > externalParameters: the external interface to the build.
 In SLSA, these values are untrusted; they MUST be included in the provenance and MUST be verified downstream.